Man shot and killed by deputy in Tucson traffic stop had smuggling history

-The July 17 fatal shooting came after Correa Leyva tried to flee from Deputy Jose Velasco, dragging him along the way, near East Ajo Way and South Country Club Road.
-Velasco, was able to get back onto his patrol motorcycle and catch up to Correa-Leyva, according to the Pima County Sheriff’s Department.
+The July 17 fatal shooting came after Correa Leyva tried to flee from Pima County sheriff’s Deputy Jose Velasco, dragging him along the road near East Ajo Way and South Country Club Road.

+Velasco was able to get back onto his patrol motorcycle and catch up to Correa-Leyva, the sheriff’s department says.

 Velasco was approaching Correa Leyva’s car when Correa Leyva began firing and shot Velasco in the leg.
 Velasco returned fire, killing Correa Leyva.
-Velasco continues his recovery, but it is unclear when he will be returning to work, department spokesman Deputy James Allerton said Thursday.
+Velasco continues his recovery, but it is unclear when he will return to work, department spokesman Deputy James Allerton said Thursday.

 Federal Bureau of Prisons records show Correa Leyva was released from prison May 22.

-The prison sentence came after he was arrested driving an illegal border crosser from Nogales to Los Angeles, according to a criminal complaint.
-He was pulled over for speeding in Pinal County and the Mexican man Correa Leyva was driving told a Border Patrol agent he had crossed the border illegally.
+The prison sentence came after he was arrested driving an illegal border-crosser from Nogales to Los Angeles, according to a criminal complaint.
+He was pulled over for speeding in Pinal County; the Mexican man Correa Leyva was driving told a Border Patrol agent that he had crossed the border illegally.

 In 2016, Correa Leyva pleaded guilty to human smuggling and was sentenced to 24 months in prison and 36 months supervised release.

-In 2012, Correa Leyva was crossing the border in downtown Nogales when a narcotics detection canine alerted to Correa Leyva’s vehicle, according to a criminal complaint.
-When agents inspected the vehicle, they found 13 packages of cocaine in a hidden compartment of the vehicle.
+In 2012, Correa Leyva was crossing the border in downtown Nogales when a narcotics-detection dog alerted to Correa Leyva’s vehicle, according to a criminal complaint.
+When agents inspected the vehicle, they found 13 packages of cocaine in a hidden compartment .

 Correa Leyva was sentenced to 52 months in prison for attempting to smuggle 33 pounds of cocaine into the United States.

-After his release from prison in October 2014, Correa Leyva was placed at a drug treatment center in Tucson.
-Two months later, a staff member saw him leave the treatment center without permission, carrying all his belongings.
+After his release in October 2014, Correa Leyva was placed at a drug-treatment center in Tucson.
+Two months later, a staff member saw him leave the treatment center without permission, carrying his belongings.
 He did not return, according to a criminal complaint.

 He was sentenced to four months in prison and 36 months supervised release for his escape from the treatment center.